-Title of Position:
+Title of position:

 2021-2022 School Year

-or Line of Authority:
+Organizational Relationship or Line of Authority:

 Promote learning and growth of all students providing high-quality instruction, authentic and meaningful student assessments, analyzing student data, using data to improve instruction, continuously providing students with constructive feedback, and continuously refining learning objectives.
 Maintains instructional practices that establish high expectations, create a safe and effective learning environment, and demonstrate cultural proficiency.
-Effectively partners with families, caregivers, community members, and organizations to promote learning.
+Effectively partner with families, caregivers, community members, and organizations to promote learning.
 Maintains an ethical, culturally proficient, skilled, and collaborative practice as a professional educator.

 - Demonstrates knowledge and understanding of the subject matter and the pedagogy it requires by engaging students in learning experiences that enable them to acquire complex knowledge and skills in the subject.